Azure/WellArchitected-Tools/WARP/devops/README.md

 1. Copy the exported CSV from a [Microsoft Azure DevOps Capability Assessment Review](https://docs.microsoft.com/assessments/?mode=pre-assessment) into the working directory created above.

-    **NOTE:** A sample export has been included with this tooling: Azure\_Well\_Architected\_Review\_Sample.csv **NOTE:** In the PowerShell Script GenerateDCAReport.ps1 Change the parameters for 1. $ContentFile 2. $WorkingDir 3. $templatePresentationFile 4. $DescriptionsCSVFile
+    **NOTE:** A sample export has been included with this tooling: Azure\_Well\_Architected\_Review\_Sample.csv

+    **NOTE:** Change the parameters in the PowerShell Script GenerateDCAReport.ps1  for: 1. $ContentFile 2. $WorkingDir 3. $templatePresentationFile 4. $DescriptionsCSVFile

 1. Run the following command in the PowerShell terminal and select the CSV file you wish to use: